 While this sound isn’t pleasing to me, many listeners coming from cheap pharmacy earphones will love how these buds sound in comparison.
 OnePlus’ bass boosted tuning makes songs more engaging because of the added oomph.
 Again, if you’re okay with a loss of perceived detail in favor of a loud low-end, then these earphones will be right up your alley.
 For the price, however, you can find better sound quality simply by looking for a pair of buds with ear tips.

-Can I use the OnePlus Buds for phone calls?
+Can you use the OnePlus Buds for phone calls?

 The OnePlus Buds’ microphone system is very good at relaying clear, accurate audio, and even uses noise cancelling technology to combat background noise.
 Each earbud has the same three-microphone array, so you can take calls with either earbud in mono mode.
 Not only did the headset do a great job of limiting background noise in my apartment, it also effectively reduced wind noise outside.